marc-ed-raffalli/marc-ed-raffalli.github.io/_posts/en/2017-09-12-common-issues-full-height-body-with-header-footer.md

 layout:       topic
 lang:         en
 parent:       post-common-issues
+ref:          post-common-issues-full-height-header-footer
 title:        Full height body with header / footer
 description:  This tutorial covers different aspects to address when creating a layout composed of
               a header, footer at the bottom and body taking the full available height.
 date:         2017-09-12
+hasCodeBlock: true
 tags:         [tutorials, frontend, css]
 keywords:     [
 absolute,